GamesCreed

 SPRAWL is a nice welcome to people who would like to experience the movement shooter genre as a whole.

 Movement shooters are fun, not going to lie.
-Does not matter the story or the uniqueness; they tend to bring more adrenaline rush than regular first-person shooter games where you have to focus on other tidbits.
-Movement shooter’s purpose is to combo your aim and movement to be precise enough to kill your enemies in one big swoop and come on top.
+Does not matter the story or the uniqueness; they tend to bring more adrenaline rush than regular first-person shooter games, where you have to focus on other tidbits.
+Movement shooter is to combine your aim and movement to be precise enough to kill your enemies in one big swoop and come out on top.

 I got into SPRAWL with the mindset of being quick with my timing and accurate aim, and I must say that it has gathered my attention to the max.
 You see, it is not all graphics or the flow of the story that sells sometimes; it has to be the crisp gameplay with a high skill ceiling that makes people return for more and be better at it.
 SPRAWL had the same idea of letting players be creative and become better at what they are trying to be good at.
 It is too early to go deep into the title’s meaningful aspect, so let’s begin with the story.